 The aviation and aerospace industries offer a wide range of career options and opportunities including jobs in aircraft design, systems engineering, testing, search and rescue, human factors, piloting, air traffic control, jet mechanics, electrical engineering, computer systems, airport management, space exploration, customer service, and much more!

-The opportunities available for licensed commercial pilots are extensive.
-Licensed pilots can explore a variety of career paths including working for one of the many airlines, regional service providers, on-demand aviation service providers (charter flights), and a variety of specialty aviation services such as MEDEVAC, forest firefighting, agricultural spraying, and surveillance, among others.
+The opportunities available for licenced commercial pilots are extensive.
+Licenced pilots can explore a variety of career paths including working for one of the many airlines, regional service providers, on-demand aviation service providers (charter flights), and a variety of specialty aviation services such as MEDEVAC, forest firefighting, agricultural spraying, and surveillance, among others.

 Today, commercial pilots are in high demand and this demand is projected to grow during the next 10 years as many current pilots retire and the overall fleet expands with new aircraft.
 This is opening the door for new pilots to take the helm and explore a challenging career in Canada’s aviation industry.